lu15gv/iOS-libraries-cheat-sheet/README.md

 ```

 If you don't have CocoPods `1.9.0`, you will have to use `use_modular_headers!` instead of `use_frameworks!`.
 That will generate static libraries instead of frameworks.

+## Library Evolution

+Set ***Build Settings > Build Libraries for distribution > Yes***.
+This allows you to use your library/framework in new versions of Xcode or Swift compiler without having to recompile it.
+Try to use it whenever you can, but sometimes this feature can lead in problems when importing your library, if that's the case, disable this feature.

 ---
 Special thanks to my teammate, [Omar Zuñiga](https://github.com/omarzl).
 Much of what is here was drawn from his brain.